julianthemarques/shortcut-lib/README.md

 A lightweight React utility for handling **keyboard shortcuts** — both **locally** (within focused elements) and **globally** (across the entire document).
 Implements single-key detection with optional debounce and fine control over which elements respond.

+IMPORTANT ⚠️: The keys prop or parameter must use the exact string returned by the browser’s KeyboardEvent.key;
+Key names are case-sensitive — meaning "Enter" is not the same as "enter"

 ## Installation

 ```bash